-In this unit students explore the power of experiments in developing models and theories.
+Students explore the power of experiments in developing models and theories.
 They investigate a variety of phenomena by making their own observations and generating questions, which in turn lead to experiments.
-In Area of Study 1, students investigate the ways in which forces are involved both in moving objects and in keeping objects stationary and apply these concepts to a chosen case study of motion.
-In Area of Study 2, students choose one of eighteen options related to climate science, nuclear energy, flight, structural engineering, biomechanics, medical physics, bioelectricity, optics, photography, music, sports science, electronics, astrophysics, astrobiology, Australian traditional artefacts and techniques, particle physics, cosmology, and local physics research.
-A studentadapted or student-designed scientific investigation is undertaken in Area of Study 3.
-The investigation involves the generation of primary data and
+Students investigate the ways in which forces are involved both in moving objects and in keeping objects stationary and apply these concepts to a chosen case study of motion.
+Students choose one of eighteen options to pursue an area of interest through an investigation and using physics to justify a stance, response or solution to a contemporary societal issue or application related to the option.